-We encourage you to have at least one mock interview prior to your actual interview.
+We encourage you to have at least one practice interview prior to your actual interview.
 These may be scheduled through the Career Center by calling 315-859-4346.

 - Whenever possible, speak to people in the industry prior to the interview.
 If possible, talk to someone who works for the organization you are interviewing with.
 Try to get a feel for the culture of the organization, and any current trends in the industry.

 - Prepare answers to commonly asked questions in advance.
 Review the list at the end of this guide.
 Remember, you may have only about 20 minutes to convince the interviewer that you are the best candidate.

 - Decide on your attire well in advance of the interview.
 When in doubt, be conservative.
 Perfume or cologne should be used sparingly, if at all.

 - When scheduling, write down the full name of the organization and the exact time, place and length of the interview.